prototype-berlin/cordova-plugin-codescanner/README.md

    );
 ```

-## Using a custom reticle image file
+## Using a custom reticle image

 If a custom `reticleImageFile` is set, the plugin will use this instead of the qr code pictogram.

-Add the custom image file must be available as a `resource-file` in your config.xml:
+The custom image file must be available as a `resource-file` in your config.xml:

 `<resource-file src="scanner-reticle.png" target="scanner-reticle.png" />`